-The program supports collaborative research projects between faculty and students at Ferris State University during the academic year (Fall and Spring; Summer excluded).
-The program is meant to encourage faculty to start or expand their own research beyond the classroom environment at Ferris by providing them support to make progress during the busy academic year, and allow students to get research experience while they are enrolled full-time for classes.
+The SRA program supports collaborative research projects between faculty and students at Ferris State University during the academic year (Fall and Spring only).
+The program is meant to encourage faculty to start or expand research beyond the classroom environment at Ferris by providing them support during the academic year, while allowing students to get research experience while enrolled full-time for classes.

 What type of work do SRAs do?